|

 * The 'delimiter' is not passed;

-so '::' is chosen as delimiter. */
+so '::' is chosen as delimiter. */ public

-static
+static String

-packStringArray(String[] parmStringArray) {
+packStringArray(String[] parmStringArray) {/* Call

 the method doing the work with '::' as delimiter-string.